blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 <img src = "https://www.productplan.com/uploads/2019/01/user-story-1024x536.png" width= 600>

 ### Q2.
-Do we have a Rule of Thumb for user stories?
+How many user stories should be selected per sprint?

 - 5 to 15 user stories for a 2-4 week sprint can be seen as a general trend, provided no user story takes more than 3 days. [[3](https://www.leadingagile.com/2015/05/how-many-user-stories-per-sprint-rules-of-thumb/)]
 - From Mike Cohn's blog: _"One possible solution to this common problem is that these teams are doing too many product backlog items per sprint.
 Based on data I analyzed on successfully finished sprints, I determined that a team should average around 1 to 1-1/2 user stories (product backlog items of any sort, really) per person per sprint.
 So, a six-person team should get somewhere around 6-9 user stories done per sprint."_ [[4](https://www.mountaingoatsoftware.com/blog/should-the-daily-standup-be-person-by-person-or-story-by-story)]